kvasir-io/mpl/README.md

 - All kvasir mpl code will go into the kvasir::mpl namespace.
 - All user-facing functions must be eager.
-- Anything that is not eager should _impl or similar appended, and be in the ::detail namespace
+- Anything that is not eager should have '_impl' or similar appended, and be in the ::detail namespace
 - Returning objects:
   - Functions returning a type should inherently be that type, see the all eager functions above
   - Functions returning a value should be implicitly convertible to it's return value